sujeet2310/RTSP-Streaming/README.md

 IPaddress is network camera ip address.
 Port: '554' is rtsp streaming port.
 For hikvision it is not necessary but for other cameras maybe mandatory. follow user guide for more information about rtsp url for respective camera
-Channels '101' is streaming channel of camera 101 is for main stream and 102 for secondary stream.
+Channels '101' is streaming channel of camera 101 is for main stream and 102 for secondary stream. in this application you can take screenshot of live stream.